DomDew/strapi-plugin-fuzzy-search/README.md

 | contentTypes\* | Array of Objects | List the content types you want to register for fuzzysort.
 Each object requires the `uid: string` and `modelName: string` to be set for a content type                                                                                                                                                                              |
 | transliterate  | boolean          | If this is set to true the search will additionally run against transliterated versions of the content for the keys specified in the keys array for a given content type.
 E.g. `你好` will match for `ni hao`.
 Note that activating this feature for a content type comes at a performance cost and may increase the response time. |

+**IMPORTANT:** Please note that as of now, only collectionTypes are supported as contentTypes.

 ### Fuzzysort Options

 The `fuzzysortOptions` allow for some finetuning of fuzzysorts searching algorithm to your needs.